Building and leading teams in a mission-driven culture to operate in high-risk environments.

 An introduction to human factors such as L-180: Human Factors in the Wildland Fire Service

-MCS is the sole provider of At the Point of the Spear (CA-002-PREV), which is listed in FEMA’s state-sponsored catalog of training.
+MCS is the sole provider of At the Point of the Spear (CA-002-PREV), which is listed in FEMA’s federal/state sponsored catalog of training.
 The Department of Homeland Security has approved this MCS program for use with SHSP and UASI grant funds.

 In addition, MCS programs fully meet all requirements set by the National Wildfire Coordinating Group (NWCG) for the L-380 certification standard.
 MCS is the largest provider of L-380: Fireline Leadership, and we have the most extensive qualification requirements for instructors in comparison to other vendors.